 Originally performed for ESPN's The Undefeated, the poem that forms the text backdrop of The Undefeated is a love letter to black life in the United States.
 It highlights the unspeakable trauma of slavery, the faith and fire of the civil rights movement, and the grit, passion, and perseverance of some of the world's greatest heroes.
 The text is also peppered with references to the words of Martin Luther King, Jr., Langston Hughes, Gwendolyn Brooks, and others, offering deeper insights into the accomplishments of the past, while bringing stark attention to the endurance and spirit of those surviving and thriving in the present.
 Kadir Nelson's paintings illustrate generations of black American heroes "emerging from the shadows."

 "It begins with Jesse Owens literally jumping out of the darkness into the light ..."
 Nelson says.
 "By the time we get to toward the middle and end of the book those shadows have disappeared and the brilliance and excellence of the subjects have completely emerged into the bright light."

 The Center Art Gallery is located off the west entrance of the Covenant Fine Arts Center at Calvin University.
-Regular hours are normally as follows, but please note that due to COVID-19 the Gallery is unfortunately closed until later this year:
+Regular hours are normally as follows, but please note that due to COVID-19 the Gallery is unfortunately closed to the wider public until further notice:

 Monday – Tuesday